 Because hobo spiders love to set up shop in and around safe little hidey-holes, crack/crevice treatments are indispensable for their long-term control.
 Use an insecticidal dust (Drione Dust, Delta Dust) and a hand duster or a residual aerosol spray (Cy-Kick Aerosol, D-Force HPX) and treat any and all cracks and/or crevices, regardless of their size.
 After treatment, consider filling those openings with caulking, putty, spackle, etc., to keep those spots from ever becoming reinhabited.

 Most are available either is a wettable powder or a liquid concentrate and are designed for use in a sprayer.
 After following the label’s mixing instructions, you’ll be instructed to spray your home from the ground to about three feet up and from the edge of the house to six to ten feet out.
 Look for brands like Demand CS, Demon WP, Talstar P, Cyper WP, or Spectracide Triazicide Insect Killer Concentrate.
 These sprays kill hobo spiders on contact and protect your home for three weeks to three months.

 Best Natural Hobo Spider Control Methods

-Glue boards, also called sticky traps or spider traps, do a decent job of catching and killing hobo spiders.
+Also called sticky traps or spider traps, glue boards do a decent job of catching and killing hobo spiders.
 Glue boards are a thick piece of paper, cardboard, or other sturdy material slathered with an extremely sticky, goopy substance that spiders (and other pests) get stuck to when they walk across it.
 For greatest efficacy, place in corners, behind furniture, and along walls.